2008 Ford Fusion

 The Fusion's nice combination of ride and handling are benefits of the rigid structure it shares with the Mazda6.
 The Fusion's stability is a benefit of its relatively long wheelbase and wide track, longer and wider than the Mazda version.
 The front suspension is a short/long arm design while the rear wheels are anchored through a multi-link setup.
 The bushings and hydraulic engine mounts are designed to keep vibration and road noise to a minimum.
 For the most part they do this, though some other cars in this class seem quieter.

 The all-wheel-drive Fusion offers excellent handling stability and grip in adverse conditions.
-We drove one on a heavily watered down handling course at Ford's sparkling new proving grounds and were impressed with its ability to hold a line and not get out of shape in transient maneuvers.
-In other words, it's safer and easier to drive in the rain.
-And we're sure it'll perform much better in the snow than the other models, which use front-wheel drive.
+We drove one on a heavily watered down handling course at Ford's proving grounds and were impressed with its ability to hold a line and not get out of shape in transient maneuvers.
+In other words, it's safer and easier to drive in the rain than front-wheel-drive cars.
+And we're sure it'll perform much better in the snow than the other models.
 If you live in an area that gets adverse weather, the AWD model is a smart choice.

-The 221-hp V6 engine provides enough power, although the Fusion will not likely be mistaken for a sports sedan.
-The Fusion can accelerate from 0 to 60 mph in about 8 seconds, a reasonable performance though not as quick as the V6 versions of the Honda Accord and Toyota Camry.
+The 221-hp V6 engine provides enough power, though the Fusion will not likely be mistaken for a sports sedan.
+The Fusion can accelerate from 0 to 60 mph in about 8.0 seconds, reasonable performance though not as quick as the V6 versions of the Honda Accord and Toyota Camry.

 The six-speed automatic transmission is very smooth.
 Shift into Drive and it works well.
 It's one of the few six-speed automatics in this class.
 However, it does not offer a semi-manual shifter.
 Shifting from D to L only locks out fifth and sixth gears.
-(We wonder how many people actually use semi-manual shifters so this may not be an issue for you.)
+(We wonder how many people actually use semi-manual shifters so this may not be an issue for you; clearly, Ford shares this opinion.)
 Also, there's no indicator showing the driver what gear it's in at any given moment and around town it's difficult to tell by feel.
 (Again, you may not care.)

-We have not had an opportunity to try a Fusion with the four-cylinder engine.
-Considering the improved performance, smoother six-speed automatic transmission and almost identical fuel consumption, the V6 model is probably the best value for most buyers.
+Considering the improved performance, smoother six-speed automatic transmission and decent fuel consumption, the V6 is probably the best value for most buyers.

-NewCarTestDrive correspondent John Rettie filed this report from Hollywood, California; with Cheryl Jensen reporting from Cleveland, Ohio; and Mitch McCullough in Dearborn, Michigan.
+NewCarTestDrive correspondent John Rettie filed this report from Hollywood, California; with Cheryl Jensen reporting from Cleveland, Ohio; and Mitch McCullough and Kirk Bell reporting from Dearborn, Michigan.